thomasWeise/moptipy/README.md

 If `goalF` is defined for at least some settings, we also get the following columns:

 1. `nSuccesses`: the number of runs that were successful in reaching the goal
-2. `successFEs.x`: the statistics about the FEs until success
+2. `successFEs.x`: the statistics about the FEs until success, but *only* computed over the successful runs
-3. `successTimeMillis.x`: the statistics of the runtime until success
+3. `successTimeMillis.x`: the statistics of the runtime until success, but *only* computed over the successful runs
 4. `ertFEs`: the empirically estimated runtime to success in FEs
 5. `ertTimeMillis`: the empirically estimated runtime to success in milliseconds